Divorce Lawyer Phoenix

 There are a few exceptions to this rule.
-Property that was owned by one spouse prior to the marriage or that was received as a gift or inheritance during the marriage is considered separate property and is not subject to division in a divorce.
-Additionally, any income earned from separate property during the marriage may be considered community property under certain circumstances.
+Property owned by one spouse before the marriage or received as a gift or inheritance during the marriage is considered separate property and not subject to division in a divorce.
+Additionally, any income earned from separate property during the marriage may be considered community under certain circumstances.

-During a divorce, the court will divide the community property and debts equally between the spouses unless there is a compelling reason to do otherwise.
-The court may also consider factors such as each spouse’s income, earning capacity, and contribution to the marriage when making the division of assets and debts.
+During a divorce, the court will divide the shared property and debts equally between the spouses unless there is a compelling reason to do otherwise.
+The court may also consider factors such as each spouse’s income, earning capacity, and contribution to the marriage when dividing assets and debts.

 Arizona Is a “No-Fault” Divorce State

-Arizona is a “no-fault” divorce state, which means that a spouse does not need to prove that the other is at fault for the breakdown of the marriage to obtain a divorce.
-Instead, a spouse can simply state that the marriage is “irretrievably broken” or that there are irreconcilable differences that make continuing the marriage impossible.
+Arizona is a no-fault divorce state, which means that a spouse does not need to prove that the other is at fault for the breakdown of the marriage to obtain a divorce.
+Instead, a spouse can state that the marriage is irretrievably broken.

 In a no-fault divorce, the court will not consider fault or blame when making decisions about issues such as property division, spousal support, and child custody.
 Instead, the court will focus on determining a fair and equitable resolution based on the facts of the case.

-The no-fault divorce system in Arizona is intended to make the process less adversarial and more focused on finding a resolution that is in the best interests of both parties.
-By eliminating the need to prove fault or wrongdoing, it can also help reduce the emotional stress and cost associated with divorce.
+The no-fault divorce system in Arizona makes the process less adversarial and more focused on finding a resolution that is in the best interests of both parties.
+Eliminating the need to prove fault or wrongdoing also reduces the emotional stress and cost of divorce.

 However, it’s important to note that fault can still be considered in certain circumstances, such as in cases involving domestic violence, child abuse, or substance abuse.
 In such cases, fault can impact decisions related to child custody, visitation, and other matters.